cshimegi/data-visualization-api/README.md

 ## Requirements
 1. [Virtualbox 6.1.16](https://www.virtualbox.org/wiki/Downloads)
 2. [Vagrant 2.2.14](https://www.vagrantup.com/downloads)
+3. Use with **cshimegi/data-visualization-gui**

 ## Installation from scratch
 ##### Notification
 If you want to install from scratch, please refer to branch **master**.
-If you just want to look what this App is, please refer to branch **built**.
+If you just want to take a look at what this App is, please refer to branch **built**.

 ##### Steps
 * Step 1